llm-bible/llm-bible.github.io/_publications/fan2024dynamic.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.01777"}
   - {name: "Code", url: "https://github.com/lizhouf/NPHardEval4V"}
-tags: ['Prompting', 'Multimodal Models', 'Has Code']
+tags: ['Has Code', 'Multimodal Models', 'Prompting']
 ---
 Understanding the reasoning capabilities of Multimodal Large Language Models (MLLMs) is an important area of research.
 In this study, we introduce a dynamic